Add Some Sparkle To Your Smile With Tooth Gems

 What Precisely Are Tooth Piercings?

 Tooth piercings aren’t about drilling holes through your tooth.
-On the contrary, the tooth jewelry is carefully attached to the surface of the tooth.
+On the contrary, the tooth jewelry is carefully attached to the tooth’s surface.
 You can select gems available in various shapes and sizes according to your budget and how different you want your smile to appear.
-Some popular choices for tooth piercings include diamonds, rubies, crystals, and sapphires.
+Popular tooth piercings include diamonds, rubies, crystals, and sapphires.

 Tooth piercings are performed on a tooth in the anterior region of your mouth and away from your gums.
 Temporary tooth piercings last for about six weeks, but if you opt for the semipermanent variety, you can have the tooth gems on your teeth as long as you choose.